 You merely being the child/grandchild of your parents/grandparents satisfies the insurable interest requirement 99% of the time.

 The owner of a policy is merely the person or entity that is in control of the policy.
-Only they can make changes to the face amount, beneficiaries, or any other aspect of the policy.
+Only they can make changes to the face amount, beneficiaries, or any other policy aspect.

 For example, let’s say you buy a life policy on your mom or dad.
 You would be the owner and beneficiary.
 They would simply be the insured.

-A: Yes you can!
-You can have an many beneficiaries as you want.
-Furthermore, you can also name as many backup (contingent) beneficiaries as you’d like too.
+Yes, you can!
+You can have as many beneficiaries as you want.
+Furthermore, you can also name as many backup (contingent) beneficiaries as you’d like.

-FYI, contingent beneficiaries would only receive money if and only if all primary beneficiaries were not alive at the time the insured passed away.
+Contingent beneficiaries would only receive money if all primary beneficiaries were not alive when the insured passed away.

 I have life insurance through the military.
 Can I add my parents to it?

 Life insurance through the FEGLI program is not our area of expertise.
 Here are is a good post that may help answer your question.
 Life insurance from the VA is very different from coverage through private insurance companies.